pie-dao/docs/papers/piedao.md

 **Level 3** Misconducts that are unlikely to happen in good faith or by accident, considered malicious.
 Proposed slashing is 100% of the stake.

 Right after an election, every Committee member starts at Level 1.
-If they fail to fulfill their role or generally act out of bad faith \(i.e. commit excessive misconduct\), DOUGH Token Holders can decide to raise their penalty level.
+If they fail to fulfill their role or generally act in bad faith \(ie commit excessive misconduct\), DOUGH Token Holders can decide to raise their penalty level.

 It's in each `Delegator`'s interest to make sure their `Committee member` performs work required.
 Otherwise, a `Delegator` should ask DOUGH Token Holders to increase the penalty level of their `Committee member`.